rednblackgames/HyperLap2D-Wiki/_docs/libGDX Runtime/1-getting-started.md

 }
 ```

-Use [compatibility table](https://github.com/rednblackgames/hyperlap2d-runtime-libgdx#support) to choose right version for each dependence.
+Use the [compatibility table](https://github.com/rednblackgames/hyperlap2d-runtime-libgdx#support) to choose the right version for each dependency.

-> Box2D and FreeType extensions needs additionals configuration for platform specific module
+> Box2D and FreeType extensions need additional configuration for platform specific modules

 ### Architecture

-HyperLap2D's libGDX runtime is based on Entity Component System (ECS) architecture using [Artemis-odb](https://github.com/junkdog/artemis-odb) library.
-If you are not familiar with this kind of design pattern, please consider to [learn more](https://en.wikipedia.org/wiki/Entity_component_system) before continue reading.
+HyperLap2D's libGDX runtime is based on the Entity Component System (ECS) architecture using the [Artemis-odb](https://github.com/junkdog/artemis-odb) library.
+If you are not familiar with this kind of design pattern, please consider [learning more](https://en.wikipedia.org/wiki/Entity_component_system) before reading further.

 ### SceneLoader

-A `SceneLoader` is the object that helps you to setup minimal working configuration for HyperLap2D to work.
-It parse `JSON` format to build ECS Engine, Entities and all required Components to render your scenes and assets.
+A `SceneLoader` is the object that helps you set up the minimal working configuration for HyperLap2D.
+It parses the `JSON` format to build the ECS Engine, Entities, and all required Components to render your scenes and assets.

 ```java
 //Create a viewport